JuliaPraxis/Naming/guides/PackagesAndModules.md

   - :x: ParseHypertextMarkupLanguage, GML

 - For package, module or type names with an initial acronym
-  write the acronym in uppercase then use camelcase
+  write the acronym in uppercase then use titlecase
-  - :ok:  CSSparser, HTMLbodyValidator
+  - :ok:  CSSParser, HTMLBodyValidator
-  - :x:  CSSParser, HTMLBodyValidator
+  - :x:  CSSparser, HTMLbodyValidator

  ------